Ricky0625/cpp_modules/CPP04/README.md

 ### ex01: I don't want to set the world on fire

+In this exercise, we were asked to implement a Brain class.
+This exercise is mainly about deep copy and shallow copy.
+The difference between deep copy and shallow copy is that deep copy will create a new copy of the object and copy all the data members to the new object.
+Shallow copy will just copy the address of the data members to the new object.
+This means that if you modify the data members in the new object, it will also modify the data members in the original object.

+For assignment operator, when implementing it, if there's dynamic memory, we need to delete the original memory first before assigning the new memory to the object.
+Otherwise, it will cause memory leak.
+For copy constructor, we need to create a new object and copy all the data members to the new object.
+Then, return the new object.

 ### ex02: Abstract class

+This exercise introduce us the concept of an abstract class.
+A class is consider as an abstract class if it has at least one pure virtual function.
+An abstract class still can have concrete functions (non-virtual).
+It cannot be instantiated directly.
+It can only be used as a base class for other classes.
+The derived classes must implement the pure virtual functions.

+In this exercise, we need to convert our Animal class into an abstract class.
+Then test if everything works as expected.
+This includes:

+1. The Animal class cannot be instantiated directly.
+2. The derived class can be instantiated through the base class pointer.
+3. Check if the brain works as expected.
+4. Construction and destruction is called in the right order.

 ### ex03: Interface & recap

+This is the last exercise of this module.
+In this exercise, the concept of interface is introduced.
+C++ does not support interface.
+However, we can create an interface in C++ using some of its mechanism.
+Interface is just a class with completely pure virtual function.
+No concrete functions are allowed.
+Same as abstract classes, it cannot be instantiated directly.
+It can only be used as a base class for other classes.
+The derived classes must implement the pure virtual functions.